Sing Slowly Sisters: Information

-Sing Slowly Sisters was recorded in March 7 to June 23, 1970 and later in July in London.
-Sing Slowly Sisters began on March just after 1969's "Stairway To Dreamland" was released.
+Sing Slowly Sisters was recorded from March 7 to June 23, 1970, and later in July in London.
+Sing Slowly Sisters began in March just after 1969's "Stairway To Dreamland" was released.
 On the November 1969 sessions, the songs "I've Been Hurt", "Cold Be My Days" and "Irons in the Fire" were recorded without a rhythm section, with just Gibb's vocals and an orchestra arranged by Kenny Clayton.
 The song "Avalanche" was later reworked for the 50 St. Catherine's Drive sessions and released in 2014 ((OH Gibb)).
 Related session outtake, "Great Caesar's Ghost" was declared by Gibb as his next single but was not released, and the song was received by Atlantic Records, although only one copy.
 While the title track, "Sing Slowly Sisters" was also declared as the next single.

 The song "Cold Be My Days" was written about the place Shipston-on-Stour, Warwickshire; to wit "Cold be my days in Shipston-on-Stour".
 He stated in a BBC Radio 4 interview in May 2007 that this relates to his youthful experiences, riding horses with his brother Barry.

-The tracks now appear on the posthumous boxed set Saved by the Bell: The Collected Works of Robin Gibb 1968–1970.
+The album was released as part of the posthumous boxed set Saved by the Bell: The Collected Works of Robin Gibb 1968–1970 (2015).